June 19, 2015

 Soon I went to check the surroundings.

-Unfortunately, one of the features I was hoping to see was still under construction: They are relocating the Frank Lloyd Wright’s 1954 Bachman Wilson House here to preserve the structure from its original, unstable location in New Jersey.
+Unfortunately, one of the features I was hoping to see was still under construction: They are relocating Frank Lloyd Wright’s 1954 Bachman Wilson House here to preserve the structure from its original, unstable location in New Jersey.

 Man, once that will be completed, the site will be even more brilliant.